Santiso-Group/despasito/docs/api.rst

 Some steps could be skipped if your script already contains the appropriate output of a given step.

+The intermediate logging provided in the Input File Schema can also be accessed for imported functions through the :func:`initiate_logger <despasito.initiate_logger>`.

 Input File Schema
 -----------------